owainlewis/relay/README.md

 # Relay

-This library lets you write HTTP requests as structured Yaml and dispatch them easily using a CLI.
+Relay lets you write HTTP requests as easy to read, structured YAML and dispatch them easily using a CLI.

 The motivation for this library is to have a Postman like tool for sharing HTTP reqests in a team.
 Relay lets you treat HTTP requests as human readable data files and store them in version control with your project.